benjann/grstyle/README.md

 Main changes:

+    14may2020
+    - minor changes to helpfile due to new colorpalette version

     17apr2020
     - installation files added to GitHub distribution

     30jan2019
     - command -grstyle set color- now calls command -colorpalette9- instead of -colorpalette- if used in a Stata version older than 14.2